-- 3. Visual, character and amenity effects.

-- 4. Design, size, shape and location of reserves and esplanade reserves.

-- 5. The location of any associated building area(s) relative to any identified natural hazards, historic heritage feature, notable tree, ecological site, key indigenous tree, key indigenous tree species, rare and threatened vegetation species, geological feature, outstanding natural features and landscapes and dominant ridgelines.

-- 6. Natural hazard management.

-- 7. Council's Subdivision and

-Development Principles and

-Requirements 2012 Land
+SUB- WORK-R42 Any subdivision of land in the Town Cent under SUB-WORK-R35. re Zone which is not a controlled activity WORK-R42 Restricted Discretionary Activity Matters of Discretion Design and layout of the subdivision and earthworks.
+Vehicle access points onto legal road including the State Highway Network and any effects on the transport network.
+Visual, character and amenity effects.
+Design, size, shape and location of reserves and esplanade reserves.
+The location of any associated building area(s) relative to any identified natural hazards, natural wetland, historic heritage feature, place or area of significance to Māori, notable tree, ecological site, key indigenous tree, key indigenous tree species, rare and threatened vegetation species, geological feature, outstanding natural features and landscapes and dominant ridgelines.
+Natural hazard management.
+The relevant matters in the Council's Subdivision and Development Principles and Requirements 2012 Land Development Minimum Requirements and the Centres Design Principles in Appendix 29 Centres Design Guide in Appendix x2 Appendix x2.
+Imposition of encumbrances on titles to prevent or limit further subdivision.
+The imposition of financial contributions in accordance with the Financial Contributions chapter.
+The provision of walking, cycle pathways and bridleways.
+9. Compliance with FC-Table 1.

-Development Minimum

-Requirements and the Centres

-Design Principles in Appendix

-20 Centres Design Guide in

-Appendix x2.

-- 8. Imposition of encumbrances on titles to prevent or limit further subdivision.

-- The imposition of financial contributions in accordance with the Financial Contributions chapter.

-- 10. The provision of walking, cycle pathways and bridleways.